samanthabae5271/COVID-19-Application/README.md

 This is a project I had worked on during my Junior Fall Semester in Database Management at Chapman University.

 Here I created an application that is capable of outputting any specified information the user wishes based on the datasets stored.
 The application is also capable of taking in additional datasets specified.

-There is also a demo video provided showcasing the application.
+Link to demo video:

 The user would follow the number choices and instructions to receive the desired output data with the following starting choices:
 1) Print Record(s)